-Wage Payment and Collection Law
+The Wage Payment and Collection Law

-Pennsylvania has one of the strongest Wage Payment and Collection laws (WPCL) in the country.
+There are laws against not paying employees.
+In fact, Pennsylvania has one of the strongest Wage Payment and Collection Laws (WPCL) in the country.
 Pennsylvania’s WPCL can be a powerful tool for employees who are due unpaid or underpaid wages and benefits.
-Employers must be aware of the requirements of the WPCL to avoid costly litigation and potentially substantial liability for their businesses.
-Whether you are paying wages or earning them, the attorneys of High Swartz stand ready to assist you use or stay within the requirements of the WPCL.
+Moreover, employers must be aware of WPCL requirements to avoid costly litigation and potentially substantial liability for their businesses.
+Our employment attorneys can avoid concerns whether you're an employer or an employee.

 The Wage Payment and Collection Law requires that employers pay wages and other earned fringe benefits on a regular basis as designated in advance.
 For departing employees, employers must pay earned wages and benefits by the next regular payday upon which said wages would be due and payable.

 An employee who brings a successful claim or lawsuit under the Wage Payment and Collection Law can collect not only the wages due but a penalty of up to 25% of the unpaid amount.
 The WPCL also provides for mandatory payment of counsel fees by the employer for a successful employee.